 Power management during VHT transmissions

-A VHT AP supports the operation of non-AP VHT STAs in TXOP power save mode in a BSS when the dot11VHTTXOPPowerSaveOptionImplemented at the AP is true.
+A VHT AP supports the operation of non-AP VHT STAs in TXOP power save mode in a BSS when dot11VHTTXOPPowerSaveOptionImplemented at the VHT AP is true.
 Non-AP VHT STAs that are in Active mode (see Table 10-1 (Power Management modes)) and have dot11VHTTXOPPowerSaveOptionImplemented equal to true operate in TXOP power save mode.
 A VHT AP may allow non-AP VHT STAs in TXOP power save mode to enter the Doze state during a TXOP.
 A VHT AP shall indicate this by transmitting a VHT PPDU with the TXVECTOR parameter TXOP_PS_NOT_ALLOWED set to 0.
 The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by the VHT AP may be changed from 1 to 0 during the TXOP to enable TXOP PS for the remainder of the TXOP.
-The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by VHT AP shall not be changed from 0 to 1 during the TXOP.
-If the dot11VHTTXOPPowerSaveOptionImplemented at VHT AP is false then the VHT AP shall set the TXOP_PS_NOT_ALLOWED to 1 in the TXVECTOR of the frames with FORMAT VHT.
+The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by the VHT AP shall not be changed from 0 to 1 during the TXOP.
+If dot11VHTTXOPPowerSaveOptionImplemented at the VHT AP is false then the VHT AP shall set the TXOP_PS_NOT_ALLOWED to 1 in the TXVECTOR of the frames with FORMAT VHT.

 If the AP allows non-AP VHT STAs to enter Doze state during a TXOP, then a non-AP VHT STA that is in VHT TXOP power save mode may enter the Doze state till the end of that TXOP when one of the following conditions is met(#6805):